Init-Agnostic Compatibility Architecture for Decoupled Arch Linux Environments. https://lainos.net

 Purpose

-Initializes a single-user Wayland session.
+Initializes a single-user session (Wayland or X11).

 Responsibilities